 You’re more likely to get a postpartum bladder infection if you had a catheter (thin, flexible tube) put in your bladder to drain urine before or after you give birth

 What are the symptoms of postpartum bladder and kidney infections?

 How can doctors tell if I have a postpartum bladder or kidney infection?

 Doctors do a urine test to check for bladder and kidney infections.

 How do doctors treat postpartum bladder and kidney infections?

 Doctors treat postpartum bladder and kidney infections with antibiotics.
 Your doctor may also have you drink plenty of fluids to help your kidneys work well and flush the bacteria out of your body.

-Another urine sample is cultured 6 to 8 weeks after delivery to verify that the infection is cured.
+Doctors will do another urine test 6 to 8 weeks after your baby is born to make sure the infection is cured.